 Plus one of the following:

-- Property purchase documents in respect of a newly acquired PEI residence or proof of ownership of an existing permanent residence to which you are relocating permanently.
+- property purchase documents for a newly acquired PEI residence or proof of ownership of an existing permanent residence to which you are relocating permanently.

-If you hold temporary resident status in Canada and you meet the relocation requirements noted above, you must delay your arrival and ask Immigration, Refugees & Citizenship Canada for an extension.
-Temporary foreign workers who are considered essential and have provincial authorization to arrive are exempt.
+If you hold temporary resident status in Canada and you meet the relocation requirements noted above, you must delay your arrival and ask Immigration, Refugees and Citizenship Canada for an extension.

 If you would like your pre-travel approval application reconsidered, submit your request with the required information noted below by email to firstname.lastname@example.org.
 Use the subject line: [Travel type] travel reconsideration request.